ANTsX/ANTsPy/tutorials/UsingITK.md

 }
 ```

-That's all!
 The wrap declaration process is second nature after a while.
 Notice how
-we named our module `scaleImageModule` - this is what our python module will also be called.
+we named our module `rescaleImageModule` - this is what our python module will also be called.
+You can also see how I named the functions based on the type of input image.
+This will lead to
+TWO functions available in python - rescaleImageModule.rescaleImageF2 and rescaleImagemodule.rescaleImageF3.

 ## 4. Functions need to be built in `CMakeLists.txt` and imported in `__init__.py`